pjBooms/modular-war-example/README.md

 ```

 3. Rename `/WEB-INF/lib` to `/WEB-INF/modules` in the target folder
-   (`/WEB-INF/modules` is analog of module path for war file in my fork)
+   (`/WEB-INF/modules` is analog of module path for war files in my fork)
 ```
     cd helloworld-web-app/target/helloworld-web-app-1.0-SNAPSHOT/WEB-INF
     mv lib modules